airpair/starter-ionic-application-for-integrating-parse/post.md

 ## Overiew
 This sample application is provided as a starter to get your [Ionic Framework](http://ionicframework.com/getting-started/) and [Parse Application](https://parse.com/products/core) up and running easily.
 Most of the fuss in these applications is figuring out login and account creation...
-This template solves that for you with a pattern that then can be utilized for a full-blown application; this is not a throw-aways tutorial.
+This template solves that for you with a pattern that then can be utilized for a full-blown application; this is not a throw-away tutorial.

 We have seperated out the templates, controllers, and services into a format that will be sustainable for your final solution.